MAK20202021/Numpy_mini_project/README.md

 This project needs Anaconda package(Anaconda3), Jupyter Notebook (6.1.4)

 ## File Description
-All data for Boston and Seattle are provided.
-For each city, this project has three data sets related to calendar, listings and reviews.
 The source code is in Numpy_Exercise_Mean Normalization.ipynb
 ## Discussion
 After completing this mini project, I understand how easily we can reduce the process time by utilizing this important library Numpy.